Business Law · Commercial Litigation

 When can a court issue an injunction in a business dispute?

-Courts may grant injunctive relief when monetary damages are insufficient and immediate harm is occurring.
+If you wait until after the damage is done, money won’t fix it.
+Courts issue preliminary injunctions when immediate harm is occurring and delay would make the injury permanent or substantially harder to remedy.
 This commonly arises in non-compete enforcement, misuse of confidential information, or interference with business relationships, where delay would cause ongoing damage.